• Skip to primary navigation

 *You can easily replace the fresh orange with canned mandarin oranges.

-*Replace mirin with 1 tbsp rice vinegar + 1 tbsp sugar (dissolved)
+*Replace mirin with 1 tablespoon rice vinegar + 1 tablespoon sugar (dissolved)

 Nutrition